EVA Investors Have Opportunity to Lead Enviva Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-19, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Enviva Inc. ("Enviva" or the "Company") (NYSE: EVA).
+LOS ANGELES , Dec.
+22, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Enviva Inc. ("Enviva" or the "Company") (NYSE: EVA).

 Class Period: February 21, 2019 – October 11, 2022